solenedel/tinyapp/README.md

 # TinyApp Project 🔗

+This project was done as part of the Lighthouse Labs Web Development bootcamp.

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (like bit.ly).